All separable supersymmetric AdS$_5$ black holes: Introduction

 \begin{theorem} Any supersymmetric toric solution to five-dimensional minimal gauged supergravity, that is timelike with a separable K\"ahler base outside a smooth horizon with compact cross-sections, is locally isometric to the CCLP black hole or its near-horizon geometry. \end{theorem}

-A special case of the separable supersymmetric solutions of Calabi-type correspond to $SU(2)\times U(1)$ invariant solutions.
+A special case of the separable supersymmetric solutions of Calabi-type correspond to (locally) $SU(2)\times U(1)$ invariant solutions.
 Surprisingly, the uniqueness proof for this class is more involved and requires the stronger assumption of analyticity (as in the minimal theory).

-\begin{theorem} Any supersymmetric and $SU(2)\times U(1)$ invariant solution to five-dimensional minimal STU gauged supergravity, that is timelike outside an analytic horizon with compact (locally) spherical cross-sections, is locally isometric to the GR black hole~\cite{Gutowski:2004yv} or its near-horizon geometry. \end{theorem}
+\begin{theorem} Any supersymmetric solution with a local $SU(2)\times U(1)$ symmetry to five-dimensional STU gauged supergravity, that is timelike outside an analytic horizon with compact (locally) spherical cross-sections, is locally isometric to the GR black hole~\cite{Gutowski:2004yv} or its near-horizon geometry. \end{theorem}

 We emphasise that these uniqueness theorems do not make any global assumptions on the exterior spacetime such as topology or asymptotics.
 Therefore, they also rule out the existence of smooth or analytic solutions that are asymptotically locally AdS$_5$ (other than trivial quotients of the known black hole).
 In particular, this implies that the supersymmetric black holes with squashed boundary sphere do not have smooth horizons~\cite{Cassani:2018mlh, Bombini:2019jhp} (in the minimal theory it has been shown the horizons are $C^1$ but not $C^2$~\cite{Lucietti:2021bbh}).
 We also emphasise that in the STU theory we need to impose the extra assumption that the cross-section is locally $S^3$ (spherical) because, in contrast to the minimal theory, there exist near-horizon geometries with $S^1\times S^2$ (ring) or $T^3$ (torus) topology~\cite{Kunduri:2007qy}.
 Unfortunately, our techniques do not apply to these other near-horizon geometries because they possess null supersymmetry.
 Therefore, our result does not address the existence of black rings in STU gauged supergravity, which remans an interesting open problem.